 Mobile Device

-The mobile device is a multicast-supporting device running Android 4.1.
+The mobile device is runs Android 4.1 and supports multicast, which is required for the discovery mechanism.
 All the elements of each cyber-foraging-enabled application are stored on the mobile device: the application client, the application metadata, and the application package that contains the application server.

 Cloudlet Host